-This diagram is looking at a perfect theoretical world where a dog is quartering into the wind, traveling in the same basic direction as the handler.
+This diagram is looking at a perfect theoretical world where a dog is quartering into the wind, travelling in the same basic direction as the handler.

 This is a situation in which you would set up with an inexperienced dog so that they had the best chance to locate scent or ‘Strike’ scent and learn how to follow the ‘Scent Cone’ to the source.